top of page

 Why? ... we'll never know ...

-I took an independent study with my composition teacher Dr. Edith Smith which resulted in my first notated pieces for solo piano.
+I took an independent study with composition teacher Dr. Edith Smith which resulted in my first notated pieces for solo piano.
 I called them Mookwipps, which sounds silly, but it does have "Moog" sort of in there so I guess that kind of makes sense.

-[UCLA undergrad...
-[My interest remained with electronic music as] I took the required music history, theory and breadth courses....
-I also met my lifelong friend, pianist and really good guy Soichiro Matsumoto.
-He calls me Lon Revy.
+After OCC, I transferred to UCLA to complete my undergraduate studies.
+My interest remained with electronic music as I took the required music history, theory, and breadth courses, along with a new interest: West African Drumming and Dancing (!) with master musician Kobla Ladzekpo.
+I also met my lifelong friend, pianist and really good guy, Soichiro Matsumoto.
+He calls me "Lon Revy" :-)

 chocolate fingers sample page graphic.jp